Flu Shot And Pneumonia Vaccine Might Reduce Alzheimer's Risk, Research Shows

 What's behind the brain protection

-Scientists don't know why vaccinations may reduce the risk of Alzheimer's.
+Scientists don't know why vaccinations might reduce the risk of Alzheimer's.
 But previous research has hinted at a connection.
 And there are several potential explanations.

 One is that vaccines for the flu and pneumonia may be protective because the two diseases they are designed to prevent are known to affect the brain.